Fighting for Victims of Land Rig Accidents in Longview, Marshall, & Nationwide

 All About Dallas Oilfields

 Texas produces more than a third of the nation's crude oil.
 Much of the production is concentrated in North Texas, including the Dallas-Fort Worth area.
 Since the 1930s, when petroleum was discovered near Kilgore just east of Dallas, the region has held its status as an oil and gas hub.
-Located on a portion of the Barnett Shale and near the Eagle Ford Shale and the Haynesville Shale, Dallas County is home to hundreds of oil and gas workers and their families.
+Located on a portion of the Barnett Shale and near the Eagle Ford Shale and the Haynesville Shale, Dallas County is home to thousands of oil and gas workers and their families.

 H.L.
 Hunt (1889-1974), an oil tycoon and billionaire, lived in Dallas and contributed to the city's standing as one of the leading oil producers in the United States.
 Today, some of the biggest players in oil and gas are headquartered in Dallas.
 This includes Energy Transfer, the HollyFrontier Corporation, Hunt Oil Company, EnLink Midstream, and Merit Energy Company.
 Oilfields and oilfield service companies in the area include TW Oilfield Services, Purity Oilfield Services, Rix Energy Services, Inflow Petroleum Resources, Moss Petroleum, Rockhound Exploration, DDC Oil and Gas, Goodnight Midstream, Cielo Exploration, Imagery Exploration, and many others.